 Oral Presenters: INBRE Full Project PIs, Pilot Project PIs, Summer Graduate Students, and invited guests.

 Poster Sessions: Pilot, Translational, and Startup Project PIs, 2019 LBRN Summer Faculty, and Graduate Students are required to submit an abstract to participate in the poster session.
 LBRN Undergraduate Summer students are also invited to participate.
 Poster abstract submission form will be sent after your registration.

 When & Where

-This year's meeting is being held on January 18-19th in Baton Rouge, Louisiana at the LSU Digital Media Center at the Center for Computation and Technology and LSU Emerging Technology Center.
+This year's meeting is being held on January 17-18th in Baton Rouge, Louisiana at the LSU Student Union in the Ballroom and Theater.